loickcherimont/Travel/README.md

 <!-- Main explanations to use the web application: Features, possibilities, etc -->

 ## To Do
+- Fix import for modules
+- Use JSON file for data storage (_cf `models/models/destinations.go`_)
+- Error manager
 - Fix responsive
 - Add a search bar
-- Generate with Golang the code for stars
-- Error manager
 - Prefer an `background-image` instead of `background-color`
-- Use modules